 In all of the above, CASPER's research/education paradigm is uppermost.
 Project team meetings (conducted three times weekly) include high school students up to graduate students.
 This unique approach to the research/education environment has proved exceptionally successful.
 CASPER RET Fellows actively develop curriculum modules for the public school system that allow this paradigm to be infused into the classroom.
 Beta testing of these stand alone modules is ongoing.

-Graduate students within CASPER are supported either by the department, outside funding, research contracts or some combination of the above.
+Graduate students within CASPER are supported either by their department, outside funding, research contracts or some combination of the above.
 In addition, NASA/Texas Space Grant Consortium Fellowships are available for both graduate and undergraduate students pursuing a degree at Baylor University in any of the areas within the Center.
 CASPER Internships during the fall, spring and summer semesters as well as a limited number of high school scholar fellowships are also available.
 During the summer, CASPER offers REU, RET and High School Scholar opportunities.
 Information concerning these should be directed to Truell_Hyde@baylor.edu.
-Information concerning the possibility of either faculty or student openings on the TSTC technical support team should be directed to Carliss_Hyde@tstc.edu, Director of External Resource Development.